cbdcrestigouche/lightsail-lemp/README.md

-# Configure Ubuntu 18.06 has a Production Server running a LEMP stack.
+# Configure Ubuntu 18.04 has a Production Server running a LEMP stack.

-This document will help you configure and prepare a production server using AWS services. <br>
+This document will help you configure and prepare a production server using AWS services.

-It is intended for CBDC Restigouche usage, if it happens that you access this file **it's totally fine**, there is no secret here!<br>
+It is intended for CBDC Restigouche usage, if it happens that you access this file **it's totally fine**, there is no secret here!

 *Please note that conventions and example are our owns, adapt to your needs.*